wpmetabox/docsv2/docs/extensions/mb-relationships.md

 Post type | If you select object type = "Post", then the post type settings will appear to let you select the post type.
 Taxonomy | If you select object type = "Term", then the taxonomy settings will appear to let you select the taxonomy.
 Empty message | The custom message is displayed when there are no connections.
 Leaving this setting blank will use the default message "No connections".
+Show admin filter | Add a select dropdown to filter posts by this relationship.
+Works only for posts.
 Show as admin column | Show the connections in the admin list table of posts/terms or users.
 When you select this setting, the following settings will appear.
 Column position | Select the position of the admin column.
 You need to set it after/before or replace an existing column by selecting the option from the dropdown and selecting/entering the ID of the target column.
 Note that the plugin already prepares a list of common columns in WordPress, so you can just press the down arrow key to select them.
 If you create a [custom admin column](/extensions/mb-admin-columns/), enter the column ID here.
 Column title | Custom admin column title.
 Leaving this setting blank will show the default title from the relationship meta box.